directed by Cherry Cabban

 at the Jávea Players Studio Theatre.

 Love Letters, by A. R. Gurney was a finalist for the Pulitzer Prize for Drama.
-A disarmingly funny and unforgettably emotional portrait about the powerful connection of love.
+A disarmingly amusing and unforgettably emotional portrait about the powerful connection of love.
 Melissa Gardner (Jen Kellow-Ward) and Andrew Makepeace Ladd III (Paul Hunter) recount and remember the notes, letters and cards sent to each other over 50 years.
 They discuss their hopes and ambitions, dreams and disappointments, victories and defeats – that have passed between them throughout their separated lives.
+An evocative, touching, frequently amusing but always compelling pair of character studies.
+A play to savour and remember.

 Tickets 11€ online from https://javeaplayers.com/jp/box-office/